sylvainraye/documentation-1/content/components/satellite/_index.en.md

 It can be deployed in any Docker infrastructure, including Kubernetes clusters.

 There is 3 types of runtimes, depending on your needs:
- * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered
+ * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered. `Http-api` is used for REST API.
- * `http-hook`: the micro-service will be operating an API on a single URL route
+ * `http-hook`: the micro-service will be operating an API on a single URL route. `Http-hook` is used for webhooks.
+A webhook is a POST request sent to a URL.
+It's considered to be a means for one application to provide other applications with real-time information
- * `pipeline`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job
+ * `pipeline`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job.
+For more information on pipelines, see [Pipeline](../pipeline/).

 ### Building your own satellite

 Make sure that you have a yaml file in your root folder which will contain all your configuration.
 Then, let's declare the docker image (or the file) on which we want to build our micro-service.

-#### Using Docker :
+#### Using Docker
 To use a docker image to build your micro-service, implement the `docker` key.

 {{< tabs name="basic_definition" >}}